OlgaTr/Spring-Security-PostgreSQL-JPA-Flyway/README.md

 The application will be available at http://localhost:8082/

 ### Application authentication
-Authentication is provided by a separate application "Authorization_Server".
+Authentication is provided by a separate application "Authentication_Server".
 To authenticate yourself, you need to:
 1. Add a new user and his role to the Authentication server (has its own README.md).
 For example: